NMade-0/ethics_fall2025/_pages/about.md

 About Me
 ---
 Well howdy!
 It's you favorite classmate Nicholas Magnusson!
-Apparently apart of these things:[Mathematics, and Computer Science Department.
-Here is a link to a very pathetic page about it:  (https://wp.stolaf.edu/mscs/) I'm earning my B.S in Wouldn't you know it!?
-Computer science, and a math, though I would prefer a concentration in math.
-Let's see...I had a reote internship where I worked on full-stack apple application developement.
+I'm earning my B.S in wouldn't you know it!?
+Computer science, and a little math, though I would prefer a concentration in math.
+Let's see...I had a remote internship where I worked on full-stack, app developement.
 Kinda cool, though the app was about as boring of an app you could get with apps...(It was a survey app with no direct goal in particular) But hey!
 We got a successful beta test out into the world using App Store Connect!

 Research
 ---